 This course has two main aims; (a) to provide an introduction to Japanese society from an anthropological perspective and (b) to show how the study of Japan can contribute to mainstream anthropological theory.
-Major themes which will be covered include notions of personhood, rituals and symbols, time and space, structure and agency, continuity and change, and the construction of ethnic identity.
+Major themes which will be covered include notions of personhood, rituals and symbols, time and space, structure and agency, continuity and change, and the construction of ethnic, gender and sexual identities.
 It will be possible to study a number of contemporary social institutions in depth, including the Japanese education system, medical system, household and kinship systems, legal and economic systems, new religions, and the worlds of traditional arts and popular culture.
 At the micro level, the details of these operations and the ideologies which support them will be examined, while at the macro level the course will explore their relation to other social institutions and the wider political and economic arena both inside and outside Japan.

-In Hilary Term, there will be a series of 8 lectures which will introduce students to the anthropological literature on Japan (details below).
-There will also be a weekly class.
-Students will be able to choose from a list of around 20 topics for the class which they would like to pursue.
+In Hilary Term, there will be a series of 8 one-hour lectures which will introduce students to the anthropological literature on Japan (details below).
+The lecture will be immediately followed by a two-hour weekly class.
+Students will be able to choose from a list of over 20 topics which ones they would like to pursue in the classes.
 Each topic is headed by a key anthropological reading which all those who attend the class must read (copies will be available in the library) and the purpose of the class is to relate the specific readings on Japan (not all of which will be anthropological) to the themes covered in this anthropological text.
 Each week, four or five students will be assigned to present position papers to the class; two others will act as discussants.
-In Trinity Term, there will be a combination of new topics and revision classes.
+Students will be expected to write up their presentations immediately after the classes in which they presented.
+In Trinity Term, there will be a class covering a new topic in Week 1 and a three-hour revision class in Week 2.